 The gymnasium, with related staff offices, storage and changing facilities and the outdoor playing field are required for delivery of the current physical education program.
-For playing fields see Section 04.5(m) under Site Development.
+For playing fields see Section 04.4 (n) under Site Development, page 4-6.

 Physical education instruction comprises 80% active physical learning and 20% classroom learning.
 The size of the gymnasium is based on groupings that are governed by class size and time period scheduling to ensure that an adequate amount of facility space is made available.